 Advanced Facilities for Dental Hygiene

 WCU's Dental Hygiene program is dedicated to having modern dental technology needed for student learning.
-Students learn various skills and procedures by using a wide range of modern equipment needed for dental hygiene care — available in one place, at one time.
-Additionally, students participate in community outreach programs and have the opportunity to participate in global service learning.
+Students learn various skills and procedures by using a wide range of modern equipment needed for dental hygiene care — available in one place.
+Additionally, students participate in community outreach.
 Students are also involved in activities for professional growth through professional membership and portfolio development.

 Simulation and Materials Lab

 The Simulation Lab includes training workstations that are custom-made for Dental Hygiene students.